 Cover all the back and the sides with electrical tape, making sure you don't cover any part of your design.

 Warm up your water and dissolve the salt.
 The ratio of salt to water should be about 1 to 5.

 ALLOW THE WATER TO COOL DOWN.

-Step 7: BENT THE STAINLESS WIRE
+Step 7: BENT THE STEEL WIRE

-Bent the stainless wire as in the photo: it should have an hook on one edge to hold to the side of the transparent container, and the other side wrap in to a large hoop, large as the bottom circumference of your container.
+Bent the steel wire as in the photo: it should have an hook on one edge to hold to the side of the transparent container, and the other side wrap in to a large hoop, large as the bottom circumference of your container.

 The hoop should touch the bottom of the container, so the middle straight part of the wire should be as tall as your container is.

 Place the copper piece in the container full of water and salt solution, bending the edge of the copper long piece like an hook, and hanging the piece of copper you want to etch in about the middle part of the container.

 Place the steel wire inside of the container, on the opposite side of the copper, with the ring touching the bottom.

 NOTE: the copper components and the wire should NOT touch each other.